NSHipster/articles/2013-04-15-nssecurecoding.md

 ---

-`NSSecureCoding` is a protocol introduced in the iOS 6 / Mac OS X 10.8 SDKs.
+`NSSecureCoding` is a protocol introduced in the iOS 6 / OS X Mountain Lion SDKs.
 Aside from a few mentions at WWDC, `NSSecureCoding` remains relatively obscure—most developers have perhaps heard of it, but perhaps never went so far as to look up what it does.

 `NSSecureCoding` extends the `NSCoding` protocol by adding the class method `supportsSecureCoding`: